-Who would you say is the best wedding photographer in India?
-Or let me rephrase that question.
-Who would you qualify as amongst the best wedding photographers of India?
+Who would you say is the best Indian wedding photographer?
+Or who would you qualify as amongst the best wedding photographers of India?

 We believe you are definitely one of the best contemporary wedding photographers India has seen in recent times.
 How do you see your role as a wedding photojournalist evolving?